VerifiedInc/library-crypto-typescript/README.md

     - should correspond to the public key used to encrypt the AES key contained in `encryptedData`
   - encryptedData
     - an object containing the encrypted data and information to decrypt it
+  - encoding
+    - optional
+    - the key's encoding
+    - 'base58' or 'pem'
+    - defaults to 'pem'
+    - must match the encoding of the provided privateKey (i.e. if you provide a base58-encoded key, this must be set to 'base58')
 - returns
   - a TypeScript object
   - the decrypted data